bitmovin/bitmovin-player-web-integrations-yospace/README.md

-# Bitmovin Player Yospace Analytics Integration
+# Bitmovin Player Yospace Integration

 This is an open-source project to enable the use of a third-party component (Yospace) with the Bitmovin Player Web SDK.